-Knell has a B.A. in political science from UCLA, where he was editorial director of the UCLA Daily Bruin and a stringer for the Associated Press.
+Knell has a B.A. in political science from UCLA and was Editorial Director of the UCLA Daily Bruin and a stringer for the Associated Press.
 He has a J.D. from Loyola University of Los Angeles, where he was recently named a Top 50 Alumni.
-He has been awarded honorary doctorates from Kenyon College in Ohio, Mercy College in New York, and Franklin University in Switzerland.
-He has been a commencement speaker at the University of Redlands, UCLA, the University of Texas-Austin, and Johns Hopkins University.
+He has been awarded honorary doctorates from Kenyon College in Ohio, Mercy College in New York, and Franklin University in Switzerland, and he has been a commencement speaker at the University of Redlands, UCLA, the University of Texas-Austin, Columbia University and Johns Hopkins University.

 Playtime may be the 'rocket fuel' of child development, but it's fast becoming the privilege of the few.
 The Real Play Coalition aims to close this growing disparity.

 Ser un superhéroe es liderar; reunirse con un osito de peluche para tomar el té es organizar; construir un fuerte es innovar: jugar es aprender.